-Man who told Biden ‘let’s go Brandon’ goes on Bannon’s podcast, touts Trump - NewsBreak
+Man who told Biden ‘Let’s go Brandon’ goes on Bannon’s podcast, touts Trump - NewsBreak

-( The Hill ) — The Oregon man who called President Joe Biden and first lady Jill Biden and said the anti-Biden phrase “Let’s Go Brandon” pushed the claim that the 2020 election was stolen from former President Donald Trump while speaking on a podcast with Steve Bannon .
+( The Hill ) — The Oregon man who called President Joe Biden and first lady Jill Biden and said the anti-Biden phrase “Let’s Go Brandon” pushed the baseless claim that the 2020 election was stolen from former President Donald Trump while speaking on a podcast with Steve Bannon.

 Appearing on Bannon’s “War Room” podcast, Jared Schmeck said he initially thought the Christmas Eve call with the Bidens would be prerecorded, and it was when he realized that the call was live that the idea “popped” in his head to say “Let’s Go Brandon.”